 Best Chrome OS Media Players for Digital Signage

 There are a lot of Chrome OS media players perfect for digital signage, but before you buy one, make sure you understand your needs.
 Will you be running something with a lot of videos?
-Widgets?
+Templates?
+Animated content?
 Is the room far away from your router and you need a stronger wireless antenna?
-You may be drawn to the cheapest solution, but the cheapest is not necessarily the best.
+You may be drawn to the least expensive solution, but the cheapest is not necessarily the best.

-The cheapest solution, the Asus Chromebit, isn’t a bad option.
+The least expensive solution, the Asus Chromebit, isn’t a bad option.
 It’s small, hides nicely behind any TV, and packs a pretty powerful performance punch.
 If your school is simply looking to loop full screen text and images this is a great option.

-Memory is important when you are creating more robust digital signage--your using Widgets, videos, Sheets, etc. Does that mean the Chromebit won’t work?
+Memory is important when you are creating more robust digital signage--if you're using Widgets, videos, Sheets, etc. Does that mean the Chromebit won’t work?
 No!
 It will work.
 It just won’t work well.
 You might experience freezes and slower performance.

 We’re here to help!
 If you still have questions about what’s right for you, feel free to contact us.

 If you're looking for ways to get a little bit creative, and really push your media players performance, then here are a few ideas: